ansh00sharma/E3-UserService/README.md

    <b>python -m venv environment_name</b> (for example myenv, which i have used in the project)

+2. Activate the Environment you created in step 1

+   <b>.\myenv\Scripts\activate</b> (your cmd should change from C:\ to (myenv) C:\)

-2. Create Django-project, django-apps
+3. Create Django-project, django-apps

    <b>django-admin createproject project_name</b> (for example project, which i have used in the project)

-3. To collect staticfiles for production environment
+4. To collect staticfiles for production environment

    <b>python manage.py collectstatic</b>

-4. Do migrations first (by default it will use sqlite, but you can always choose that like I am using Postgres, check project>settings.py>DATABASES)
+5. Do migrations first (by default it will use sqlite, but you can always choose that like I am using Postgres, check project>settings.py>DATABASES)

    <b>python manage.py makemigrations</b> (this creates the migration file of your models)